 Just as with the Snorkie temperament, a look at their parent’s coats will tell you what to expect when it comes to Snorkie grooming requirements.

 Both the Yorkshire Terrier and Miniature Schnauzer have coats that need lots of grooming, and so too does the Snorkie.
 So if you’re looking for a dog with a low maintenance coat, then a Snorkie is not for you as they will need daily brushing.

 As mentioned earlier, it’s important to start training a Snorkie puppy when young to prevent them developing bad habits.

 It’s also important to start socializing them with other dogs and people from an early age too.

 If there are young children in the house, make sure they’re gentle with Snorkie puppies and make sure you supervise them at all times.

 And of course, Snorkie puppies are adorably cute and it can be hard to resist spoiling them.
-You must make sure you don’t give in to temptation though, as you need to be consistent with them and lay the foundations for how you’ll expect them to behave when older.
+You must make sure you don’t give in to temptation though.
+You need to be consistent with them and lay the foundations for how you’ll expect them to behave when older.

-The Snorkie dog breed is a hybrid – a Yorkie and Miniature Schnauzer mix.
+The Snorkie dog breed is a hybrid dog – a Yorkie and Miniature Schnauzer mixed breed.
 They’re beautiful little dogs who are full of energy and love to play.
 They also love company and attention and get on well with everyone, making them great family dogs.